A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Results

-If the accretion disk is small in this source, then the companion star might dominate over the disk, in which case a black-body fit to the SED would indicate the spectral type of the companion star.
+A small accretion disk in the source would suggest that the optical/NIR radiation is dominated by the companion star.
+If true, then we can find out the spectral type of the companion star using a black-body fit to the SED.
 However the small range of wavelength covered during our observations and the large uncertainties in the extinction does not allow to fit the observed fluxes for realistic parameters of a star.
-Assuming that all the NIR emission is from the companion star, we estimated the distance to different type of stars (main-sequence, giants and supergiants; \citealt{cox2000}) using the given de-reddened $K$ band flux and a black-body model.
+Assuming that all the NIR emission is from the companion star, we estimated the distance to different type of stars (main-sequence, giants and supergiants; \citealt {cox2000}) using the given de-reddened $K$ band flux and a black-body model.
 The $K$ band flux of star C1 corrected from A$^{s}$ suggest a star earlier than O5 or a supergiant of B-type while the one corrected from A$^{g}$ suggest an early B-type main-sequence star, respectively at a distance of 8 kpc.
 Similarly, the $K$ band flux of star C2 from Magellan observations corrected from both A$^{s}$ and A$^{g}$ suggest that it could be a star of spectral type O and late B-type main-sequence star, respectively.
-However the star C2 was much fainter during the UKIRT observations and suggest an early B-type star or A-type star from the observed magnitudes corrected from A$^{s}$ and A$^{g}$, respectively.
-We also estimated the extinction and distance to different stars \citep{cox2000} using the observed colors of both candidate counterparts from their both Magellan and UKIRT observations and the results are consistent with the one using the black-body model.
+We also estimated the extinction and distance to different stars \citep{cox2000} using the observed colors of both candidate counterparts from both their Magellan and UKIRT observations and the results are consistent with the one using the black-body model, as shown in Figure 3.